 The teacher is responsible for making arrangements for permission slips and chaperones.
 Please call or email the Volunteer Coordinator regarding the dates of the trip, what time you will need the bus at the school, the destination drop-off point, and when you will leave the site to return to the school.
 The Volunteer Coordinator will send you confirmation of the bus reservation.
 Provide your phone number, the phone number of the school, and the name of your teacher in case the bus driver needs to inform you of a delay in his or her arrival.

-Below is a list of some of RESET’s field trip venues:
+Below is a list of some of RESET’s most popular field trip venues:

 - Historical Electronics Museum

 - Living Classrooms